Xastir/Xastir/CONTRIBUTING.md

       topic branch.
 Ideally, you should endeavor to make your pull requests as easy to test and review as possible, so that it doesn't take forever for developers to get around to testing them and merging them.

+    * If you created a Work In Progress/draft pull request, when all of your work is done return to your pull request page and click "Ready for review" button and remove the "WIP:" from the pull request's name.
+This tells the development team that you think it's safe to merge your changes.

   There are lots of guidelines out there about how to make good pull requests.
 Please read